Parking for people with a disability

 - your child under 3 years of age has a condition that requires bulky or heavy medical equipment or requires immediate access to a vehicle for treatment

-Attendance Allowance is not a qualifying criteria for a Blue Badge.
+Attendance Allowance is not a qualifying benefit for a Blue Badge.

 You may need to have a further assessment if you do not appear to meet the qualification criteria.